jurajtrappl/PublicTalk/README.md

 # smalltalk

 Simple public chat room implemented using MERN (Mongo, Express, React and Node) js stack.

-This app was developed for learning purposes.
+#### Note
+The application was developed to get acquainted with the technologies used.